Books, Podcasts, Movies, Music, and Products to Make Life Better in 2025

 I no longer make coffee on the stovetop in an expresso maker, but I have still squeezed oranges for fresh juice since living in Marrakesh.
 I use an older model of this Juiceman (see photo below).

-Oranges in Marrakesh
+Oranges at Acima in Marrakesh Morocco

 Salads